Geborgen/nordic-souls/README.md

 All MCMs have been pre-configured.
 Wait until all notifications on the top left are gone before opening the MCM. **Failure to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak them to your liking if you want to customize your experience.

+#### Easy WheelMenu

+Easy WheelMenu requires special configuration.

+- Open the `EasyWheel` MCM, go to `Maintenance`, and press `Load` under `User Settings`.
+- Go to `General`, un-tick `Hide Spells`, then tick it again.

+Easy WheelMenu is now successfully configured.
+Press `K` to open.

 ### Starting the Game

 Character creation has been overhauled.
-High Poly Head should be selected automatically.
+High Poly Head is selected automatically.
 Nordic Souls does not include any character presets, but you can easily add presets yourself by installing them like normal mods (their placement in the mod list doesn't matter).
 Ensure that installed presets use HPH.

 You will spawn in a cell. **Wait until notifications have stopped appearing in the top right** and then locate the Statue of Mara to select your starting point.
 You can go through the vanilla intro sequence if you want, but I recommend exploring all the options.